nunchuk-io/resources/content/getting-started/multiDeviceMultiSig/_index.en.md

     alt = "Review collaborative wallet (Screenshot)">

-9. Ensure your local key is selected (for me, that is my Desktop Key) and click "Continue".
+9. Ensure your local key is selected (in the screenshot below, the Desktop Key is the local key) and click "Continue".

 {{< notice tip >}}
-The key in green (Software) is an eligible key to sign with for your current device.
-Foreign keys are not eligible for signing locally and will need to be signed on the device they were imported or created on.
+The key in green (Software) is eligible for signing locally on your current device.
+Foreign keys are not eligible for signing locally.
+Signing using foreign keys must happen on the device they were created on (or imported into).
 {{< /notice >}}

 <img src = desktopAssignKeys.png